-From claims adjusters to property and casualty agents, no insurance worker is immune to injury.
-If an employee is injured at your office, your business could be expected to cover medical bills and wages while the employee recovers.
+From claims adjusters to insurance agents, no insurance worker is immune to injury.
+If an employee is injured at your office or becomes ill on the job, your business could be expected to cover medical bills and wages while the employee recovers.

 Usually included in a workers’ comp policy, employer’s liability insurance offers protection when an employee decides to sue a business owner to recoup hospital bills and other damages.

 Even if a lawsuit is frivolous, without insurance, you could find yourself paying for a costly legal defense.